jimmejardine/qiqqa-open-source/Technology Tests/Upgrade To SHA256/README.md

 This here is part of the technical storyboarding side of a UI & UX overhaul of Qiqqa.

 Before we put it to Qiqqa, it will be tested here.

+---

+## Task Completed

+This technology test has been done in my MuPDF-based toolchain.
+One notablee difference is the use of BLAKE3 instead of SHA256 as the new hash algorithm as that onee is *faster*, both theoretically and in practice, while offering the same quality of uniqueness guarantees.

+The new `mutool qiqqa_fingerprint0` and `mutool qiqqa_fingerprint1` tools calculate the classic Qiqqa hash and the new BLAKE3+Base58 hash, respectively.

+Read the story in [Fingerprinting :: moving forward and away from b0rked SHA1](../docs-src/Progress in Development/Fingerprinting - moving forward and away from b0rked SHA1.md).